draakon/edu-Misjonis--jad/README.md

 I coded it for Artificial Intelligence course in year 2012 and it hasn't had thorough analysis nor testing.

 Documentation and all strings, comments in application are in Estonian.
-Variables, function and such are in English tho'.
+Names of variables, functions and such are in English tho'

 ### Dependencies
 * [edu-Heap](https://github.com/draakon/edu-Heap)